uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_err.rst

 :cpp:enumerator:`mfxStatus::MFX_WRN_PARTIAL_ACCELERATION`, as it is a lower priority warning.)

-oneVPL functions return :cpp:enumerator:`mfxStatus::MFX_WRN_DEVICE_BUSY` to indicate that the hardware device is busy and unable to take commands at this time.
-Resume the operation by waiting for a few milliseconds and resubmitting the request.
+oneVPL functions return :cpp:enumerator:`mfxStatus::MFX_WRN_DEVICE_BUSY` to indicate that the hardware device is busy and unable to receive commands at this time.
+The recommended approach is:

-The following example shows the decoding pseudo-code:
+   * If the asynchronous operation returns synchronization point along with :cpp:enumerator:`mfxStatus::MFX_WRN_DEVICE_BUSY` - call the :cpp:func:`MFXVideoCORE_SyncOperation` with it.
+   * If application has buffered synchronization point(s) obtained from previous asynchronous operations - call :cpp:func:`MFXVideoCORE_SyncOperation` with the oldest one.
+   * If no synchronization point(s) available - wait for a few milliseconds.
+   * Resume the operation by resubmitting the request.

 .. literalinclude:: ../snippets/prg_err.c
    :language: c++